 There’s a car park right behind the beach.
 You'll also find an ice cream bar and other basic services there.
 The closest bus stop is 200 meters away, with an indication “Ghajn Tuffieha”.
 Check the bus timetables on journey planner.

-Ghajn Tuffieha Baysteps.
+The beach of Ghajn Tuffieha Bay, often referred also as Riviera, is situated very close to Golden Bay, but it’s not as busy as the Golden Bay Beach.
+You need to descend to the beach via long stairs with over a hundred steps.
 The services at the beach are limited to a deck chair hire and a snack bar for cold drinks and small bites.

 The cliffs on both sides of Ghajn Tuffieha gives you the sensation of being on a deserted island.
 The sea bottom there is very shallow for a good distance from the shore.

-If you get bored of lying at the beach, there are nice trails on the top of the slope that lead towards Gnejna Bay.
+If you get bored of lying on the beach, there are nice trails on the top of the hill that lead towards Gnejna Bay.
 Between of Gnejna Bay and Ghajn Tuffieha Bay, there’s a long cape with nice views to the surrounding area.

 If you hike all the way to Gnejna Bay, you'll face a very steep downhill and warnings of falling rocks, so it's not advisable to walk down to Gnejna Bay.